gamesbook/protograf/docs/source/core_shapes.rst

 Example 3.
 EquilateralTriangle: Lines and Slices
 ++++++++++++++++++++++++++++++++++++++++++++++++

+*Radii* are the lines drawn from the centroid of a triangle towards its vertices.

+"Perbis" is a shortcut name for "perpendicular bisector"; and *perbii* is the the plural.
+These lines are drawn from the centroid of a triangle towards the mid-points of its edges.

-*Slices* are a set of colors that are drawn as triangles inside a an EquilateralTriangle in a clockwise direction starting from the "North East".
-If there are fewer colors than the thre possible triangles, then the colors are repeated, starting from the first one.
+*Slices* are a set of colors that are drawn as triangles inside an EquilateralTriangle in a clockwise direction starting from the "North East".
+If there are fewer colors than the three possible triangles, then the colors are repeated, starting from the first one.

+An EquilateralTriangle is considered to have three vertices located using the following compass directions; ``n`` (north), ``sw`` (south-west), and ``se`` (south-east).
+Similarly, the three sides are located at ``ne`` (north-east), ``nw`` (north-west), and ``s`` (south).

 .. |eq3| image:: images/customised/equtri_perbii_slice.png
    :width: 330